Tunnels Beach Snorkeling

 To reach the snorkeling in Kauai by air, fly into the Lihue airport (LIH).
 There are direct flights from Los Angeles, San Francisco, Denver, Seattle and Honolulu.
 While most visitors to the island rent a car, it is possible to use the public bus but keep in mind that its small and slow.
 Plus, most of the main snorkeling beaches are well off the bus route requiring some hiking.
 If you do rent a car, make sure to leave the inside empty when at the beach to avoid attracting break-ins.

 To reach the snorkeling at Tunnels Makua Beach, head west on Kuhio Highway (SR56) through Kapa'a towards Hanalei.
 At Princeville, continue west on SR560 through Hanalei for another 5 miles to Haena Beach Park.
 There is a large parking area at Haena Beach Park.
 Note, the best snorkeling access is off the road just prior to Haena Beach Park, but there is very limited roadside parking which is filled by 9am.
 From the main Haena Beach Park parking area, walk to the right heading east along the beach for about 2,000 feet to where the reefs come up to the beach.
 Since parking is limited, consider taking the newer North Shore Shuttle van from Hanalei which runs regularly.
+When planning a trip to the Hawaiian islands, be aware that the State Of Hawaii has banned all sunscreens that oxybenzone, which has been proven to kill coral reefs.

 Before snorkeling at Tunnels Beach, make sure to check the current surf report.
 The waters off Kauai are known for potentially strong currents, high surf and rogue waves.
 Luckily, there are excellent up-to-date surf reports that can provide guidance on these adverse conditions.
 WIth the usually rolling surf, it is strongly discouraged to use open-tube snorkels which are common at snorkel rental locations -- only use snorkels with a dry-top splash-guard and a sump purge-valve in the mouth piece.
 In addition to changing surf conditions, a Tunnels Beach snorkeling dive may expose you to sharp coral reefs and you may encounter sharks, such as whitetip reef sharks, galapagos sharks and tiger sharks.
 Most snorkeling shark attacks in Hawaiian waters tend to occur near spear-fishing snorkelers, so be aware of the activities of others in the water.